sasikumar-sk/Automation-Challenge_Trello/README.md

 ### Test Objective
 🔍This automation ensures:
+- ✅ Login into the trello.com and select open the my-trello-board
 - ✅ Verify the card details is hidden on page load
 - ✅ Add new card to board
 - ✅ Click a card to trigger the detailed modal
 - ✅ Assert the modal becomes visible and contains expected content
 - ✅ Take a screenshot of the modal
-- ✅ Close the modal by deleting it
+- ✅ Close the card details by deleting it

 🧾 Test File Structure
 ```cypress/